I am a mother of four who has experienced a twin pregnancy. I like to share my experiences with expecting mothers.

-Whether you would love to have multiples or are terrified by the idea of carrying more than one baby at a time, it's very common for pregnant women to wonder if they could be having more than one baby.
-You may have a higher chance than you imagine- the rate of twin births, along with triplets, quadruplets, etc., is rising every year; currently more than 1 out of every 30 pregnancies contains more than one baby.
+Whether you would love to have multiples or are terrified by the idea of carrying more than one baby at a time, it's common for pregnant women to wonder if they could be having more than one baby.
+You may have a higher chance than you imagine; the rate of twin births, along with triplets, quadruplets, etc., is rising every year.
+More than one out of every 30 pregnancies contains more than one baby.

 Here are some signs that could indicate multiples, along with the symptoms I experienced when I was expecting my twin daughters.